-ESET Smart Security Premium can automatically send notification emails if an event with the selected verbosity level occurs.
+ESET Mail Security can automatically send notification emails if an event with the selected verbosity level occurs.
 Enable Send event notifications by email to activate email notifications.

-SMTP server – The SMTP server used for sending notifications (e.g. smtp.provider.com:587, predefined port is 25).
+•SMTP server - The SMTP server used for sending notifications.

-From the Minimum verbosity for notifications drop-down menu, you can select the starting severity level of notifications to be sent.
+•Minimum verbosity for notifications - Specifies the minimum verbosity level of notifications to be sent.

-Enable TLS – Enable sending alert and notification messages supported by TLS encryption.
+•Enable TLS - Enable alert and notification messages supported by TLS encryption.

-Interval after which new notification emails will be sent (min) – Interval in minutes after which new notifications will be sent to email.
-If you set this value to 0, the notifications will be sent immediately.
+•Interval after which new notification emails will be sent (min) - Interval in minutes after which new notification will be sent via email.
+Set this value to 0 if you want to send those notifications immediately.

-Sent each notification in a separate email – When enabled, the recipient will receive a new email for each individual notification.
-This may result in large number of emails being received in a short period of time.
+•Send each notification in a separate email - When enabled, the recipient will receive a new email for each individual notification.
+This may result in a large number of emails being received in a short period of time.

-Format of event messages – Format of event messages that are displayed on remote computers.
+•Format of event messages - Format of event messages that are displayed on remote computers.
+Also see Edit format.

-Format of threat warning messages – Threat alert and notification messages have a predefined default format.
+•Format of threat warning messages - Threat alert and notification messages have a predefined default format.
 We advise against changing this format.
 However, in some circumstances (for example, if you have an automated email processing system), you may need to change the message format.
+Also see Edit format.

-Use local alphabetic characters – Converts an email message to the ANSI character encoding based upon Windows Regional settings (for example, windows-1250).
+•Use local alphabetic characters - Converts an email message to the ANSI character encoding based on Windows Regional settings (for example, windows-1250).
 If you leave this deselected, a message will be converted and encoded in ACSII 7-bit (for example "á" will be changed to "a" and an unknown symbol to "?").